Wealthronic · Independent personal-finance journalism

 What I would do differently

 One: do not chase volume.
-Of the 2,840 designs, about 60 produced 80% of the revenue.
-The other 2,780 were noise that took time to make and never sold.
-A focused store with 200 carefully iterated designs in two niches would have done the same revenue with a quarter of the work.
+In a store like this, a small fraction of designs — often around 60 out of 2,840 — produce roughly 80% of the revenue.
+The rest is noise that takes time to make and never sells.
+A focused store with 200 carefully iterated designs in two niches can do the same revenue with a quarter of the work.

 Two: niche down, not across.
-My niches were too broad.
-"Hiking" sold less than "Pacific Crest Trail thru-hiking."
-"Knitting" sold less than "knitting with cats."
-Specificity, even at the cost of audience size, won every time.
-The deepest niche I had — board-game-specific quote designs aimed at one game — did $480 in revenue from 18 designs, the highest revenue-per-design in the store.
+Broad niches underperform.
+"Hiking" sells less than "Pacific Crest Trail thru-hiking."
+"Knitting" sells less than "knitting with cats."
+Specificity, even at the cost of audience size, wins almost every time.
+The deepest niche in this kind of catalog — say, board-game-specific quote designs aimed at one game — can do several hundred dollars from under twenty designs, the highest revenue-per-design in the store.

 Three: do not bother with paid ads on a POD store.
-I lost money on every dollar I spent.
-The unit economics — 30% margin on a $25 average sale, which is roughly $7.50 of royalty per unit — cannot absorb a $4 customer acquisition cost without obliterating profit.
-POD as a business is not built for paid acquisition; it is built for organic discovery on the platform itself.
+The unit economics — a 30% margin on a $25 average sale, roughly $7.50 of royalty per unit — cannot absorb a $4 customer acquisition cost without obliterating profit.
+POD is not built for paid acquisition; it is built for organic discovery on the platform itself.

-Would I do it again?
+Is it worth doing at all?
 Probably not at this scale.
-The interesting version, if I were starting now, would be a very narrow store — one niche, one platform, 50–80 designs, three hours a week.
-The economics on $3/hour scale; the economics on $30/hour might.
-That is a separate experiment I have not yet run.
+The interesting version is a very narrow store — one niche, one platform, 50–80 designs, three hours a week.
+The economics at $3/hour do not scale; the economics at $30/hour might.
+Anyone treating this as a business should also note that POD income is self-employment income and carries the tax obligations the IRS Gig Economy Tax Center describes.

 Editorial note.
 Wealthronic publishes general educational information about personal finance — it is not personalized financial, tax, or legal advice.
 Specific dollar figures, returns, and timeframes in this article describe the author's experience and should not be taken as projections.
 Please consult a licensed financial professional before making material decisions about your money.
 Read our full editorial & affiliate disclosure.